Philip D. Beall Jr.

 Philip Dane Beall Jr. (June 15, 1915 – April 12, 1988) was an American politician in the state of Florida.
 He served in the Florida State Senate from 1947 to 1962 as a Democratic member for the 2nd district.
 He succeeded his father, Philip D. Beall Sr. in the State Senate after his death in 1947.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.